SapienzaNLP/xl-amr/README.md

 ```

-## SILVER DATA, ARTIFACTS AND MODEL CHECKPOINTS ARE COMING SOON!!
+## SILVER DATA AND ARTIFACTS ARE COMING SOON!!